jjhelmus/nmrglue/doc/tutorial.rst

-functions in the `numpy <http://numpy.scipy.org/>`_ and `scipy <http://www.scipy.org/>`_ modules offer a number of processing functions users might find useful.  nmrglue provides a number of common NMR functions in the :ref:`proc_base` module and baseline related functions in :ref:`proc_bl`.
+functions in the `numpy <http://numpy.scipy.org/>`_ and `scipy <http://www.scipy.org/>`_ modules offer a number of processing functions users might find useful.  nmrglue provides a number of common NMR functions in the :ref:`proc_base` module, baseline related functions in :ref:`proc_bl`, and linear prediction functions in the :ref:`proc_lp` module.
 For example we perform some simple processing on our 2D NMRPipe file (output supressed):

     >>> dic,data = ng.pipe.read("test.fid")
     >>> ng.proc_base.ft(data)